صور الصفحة

 CHAP.
 I.

 2 Let him kiss me with the kisses of 14 My beloved is unto me as a cluster of his mouth: for thy love is better than wine. camphire in the vineyards of En-gedi.
-3 Because of the savour of thy good 15 Behold, thou art fair, my love; beointments thy name is as ointment poured hold, thou art fair; thou hast doves' forth, therefore do the virgins love thee.
+3 Because of the savour of thy good ointments thy name is as ointment poured forth, therefore do the virgins love thee.

 5 I am black, but comely, Oye daughters of Jerusalem, as the tents of Kedar, as the curtains of Solomon.